golemfactory/ray-on-golem/preview_tasks/pre-alpha-preview-task.md

 Please fill out [Ray on Golem feedback form](https://qkjx8blh5hm.typeform.com/to/GtaCVz0b) We are looking for meaningful and thought-out feedback that will help us drive the solution.

+The form will ask you to upload console logs from the first two tasks.

 ### Useful links

 - [Ray on Golem docs](https://golem-docs-git-mateusz-ray-on-golem-pre-alpha-golem.vercel.app/docs/creators/ray)